gemixin/visuo-tactile-clustering/README.md

 ```

 ### Basic Clusters
-Performs clustering on the tactile images using the basic approach (flattened pixel arrays), applies dimensionality reduction, and evaluates clustering quality.
-Outputs plots and silhouette scores.
+Performs clustering on the tactile images using the basic approach (flattened pixel arrays), applies dimensionality reduction, and evaluates clustering quality with plots.
 ```bash
 python3 basic_clusters.py
 ```

 ###  ML Clusters
-Performs clustering using the machine learning approach (feature extraction with a pre-trained model), applies dimensionality reduction, and evaluates clustering quality.
-Outputs plots and silhouette scores.
+Performs clustering using the machine learning approach (feature extraction with a pre-trained model), applies dimensionality reduction, and evaluates clustering quality with plots.
 ```bash
 python3 ml_clusters.py
 ```